 - If you need to attend remotely.
 We will provide you with a WebEx link of the training session.

-You may skip this session if you are already familiar with Linux or Unix.
+This class gives an overview of Unix/Linux operating systems.
+You may skip this training session if you are already familiar with Linux or Unix.

 Register (Tuesdays at 1:30pm or 2:30pm, and by appointment)